solid-contrib/specification-tests/README.md

   spec:requirementLevel spec:MUST .
 ```

-The specification vocab used above is under development but the latest version is
+The specification vocab used above is under development, but the latest version is at
 https://github.com/solid/vocab/blob/specification-terms/spec.ttl.

 # Test manifest